Katharina2009/practice_python/README.md

 # practice_python
-A repo to list functions written while learning Python.
+A repo to list functions written in Python.